ssannier/Newswell/frontend/README.md

 2. **Error Handling and Feedback**: Robust error handling with user feedback via toast notifications.
 3. **Performance Optimization**: Memoization of components to prevent unnecessary re-renders.
 4. **Consistent Styling with Material-UI**: Used Material-UI for a cohesive design language throughout the application.

+### With these instructions, your Newswell backend should be up and running in no time! 🎉🚀